-One of the most frequent questions that arises when starting on a Linux system is how to set up a Dual Boot alongside Windows, that is, an installation with both systems on the same computer, allowing us to choose which system to boot when starting the computer.
+One of the most frequent questions that arise when starting with a Linux system is how to set up a Dual Boot configuration alongside Windows, that is, an installation with both systems on the same computer, allowing us to choose which system to boot when starting the computer.

-On the other hand, the partition system in Linux is more complicated than in Windows, as it allows for installation on a system with multiple partitions.
-This improves system performance and maintenance, but can be confusing for those who are new to the Linux world.
+On the other hand, the Linux partition system is more complicated than in Windows, as it allows installation on a system with multiple partitions.
+This improves system performance and maintenance, but can be somewhat confusing for those new to the Linux world.

-In this post, we will see how to install a Linux system (specifically Ubuntu or Linux Mint) in a Dual Boot configuration alongside Windows 7 or 8.
+In this post, we are going to see how to install a Linux system (specifically Ubuntu or Linux Mint) in a Dual Boot configuration alongside Windows 7 or 8.

 How much space do we need?

-Logically this is the first thing we should ask ourselves before installing our system.
-Unfortunately, this question does not have a single answer since it depends entirely on the distribution you are going to install and the intended use.
-For lighter distributions, 2 or 4 gigabytes may be more than enough for certain uses.
+Logically, this is the first thing we should ask ourselves before installing our system.
+Unfortunately, this question does not have a single answer as it totally depends on the distribution you are going to install and the use you plan to give it.
+For the lighter distributions, 2 or 4 gigabytes may be more than enough for certain uses.

-In this tutorial, we are going to install Ubuntu or Linux Mint, which are quite heavy Linux systems.
-In this case, 6 GB is the minimum, with at least 10 GB being more than recommended.
-From there it depends on you.
-50, 100 GB… it depends on the use you are going to give it.
+In this tutorial, we are going to install Ubuntu or Linux Mint, which are fairly heavy Linux systems.
+In this case, 6 GB is the minimum, with at least 10 GB being highly recommended.
+From there, it’s up to you.
+50, 100 GB… it depends on the use you plan to give it.
 Keep in mind that certain files (movies, torrent downloads, or virtual machines…) take up a considerable amount of space.

 How to get the necessary space?

-Here we need to differentiate between two scenarios.
-One possible case is that we are going to install both Windows and Linux on an empty system, that is, a clean installation.
-The other, more complicated, case is to install Linux on a hard drive that already has a Windows partition that we want to keep.
+Here we must differentiate between two scenarios.
+One possible case is that we are going to install both Windows and Linux on an empty system, i.e., a clean installation.
+The other, more complicated case, is installing Linux on a hard drive where a Windows partition already exists that we want to keep.

 Clean installation of Windows and Linux

 This is the ideal case, faster and safer.
-If we are lucky enough to be installing both systems on an empty hard drive, we can simply define the size of the Windows installation during the installation process, leaving space for the subsequent installation of Linux. instalacion_windows7 If this is your case, congratulations.
-Simply install Windows, and once finished, you can proceed to the installation of Windows without additional steps.
+If we are lucky enough to be installing both systems on an empty hard drive, we can simply define the size of the Windows installation during the installation process, leaving space for the subsequent Linux installation.

 Resize the Windows partition

-If, on the contrary, the Windows installation exists and we want to keep its data, we must resize the existing partition to accommodate the new Linux system to be installed.
-During the process, the system relocates and reorganizes the data on the hard drive to obtain consecutive space where the new partition can be located.
+If, on the contrary, the Windows installation is existing and we want to keep its data, we must resize the existing partition to accommodate the new Linux system to be installed.
+During the process, the system relocates and reorganizes the data within the hard drive to obtain a contiguous space where the new partition can be placed.

 This process can be really slow, depending on usage, free space, and data fragmentation.
-Additionally, there is always a certain risk of data loss.
-It is important to keep this in mind and make a backup of your data beforehand.
+Furthermore, there is always a certain risk of data loss.
+You should keep this very much in mind and make a backup of your data beforehand.

-There are many ways to resize a partition, and dedicated partition management software (such as Gparted or Partition Magic).
-However, to resize a Windows partition, the safest and most convenient thing to do is to let Windows itself carry out the process through the integrated disk manager.
+There are many ways to resize a partition, and software dedicated to handling partitions (such as Gparted or Partition magic).
+However, to resize a Windows partition, the safest and most convenient way is to let Windows itself perform the process, through the built-in disk manager.